globaleaks/GlobaLeaks-0.1/Readme.md

 Installation
 ------------

-Follow the howto on the wiki https://github.com/globaleaks/GlobaLeaks/wiki
+Follow the howto on the wiki for a setup https://github.com/globaleaks/GlobaLeaks/wiki and get on irc #globaleaks to let us know about your deployment! :-)

 Then you will find running as a web service the following: